charliemblack/geode-fn-call-fn-rest/README.md

 # Function Calling Function with Rest API example

 With Geode Functions the default behavior the results are presented to the caller as a collection of results from each server.
-That means if each server returns a collection.
-So what gets presented is the results are a collection of collections (or whatever the function returns).
+That means if each server returns a collection what gets presented are a collection of collections.
 With the Geode Client we have options to change up the default result collector to aggregate the results and present the answer as a single collection.
 But what about the Geode REST api.

 A rest client of the Geode REST api doesn't have Geode client libraries to help out with presenting the results in any other fashion.
 So what are we to do?

-To quote David Wheeler is "All problems in computer science can be solved by another level of indirection" - and is Geode there is no difference.
-We will have a Geode Function running on one server groom the answer from another function.
+To quote David Wheeler is "All problems in computer science can be solved by another level of indirection" - and the same goes true with Geode.
+We will have a Geode Function running on one server groom the answer from another function which is running on many hosts.

 # Example run through